 We include lots of process pictures in the body of the text, as well as ideas for substitutions and more.
 Feel free to skip to the recipe card if you'd like to get right into it.
-This recipe is also available as a Google Web Story!

 - Watermelon - Diced into bite sized pieces, with the rind removed.

 - Fresh berries - We like to use a mixture of strawberries, raspberries, blueberries and blackberries.
 Cherries are also wonderful additions.
 For a pop of tart, add in a few gooseberries!

 - Herbs - We use a mixture of fresh basil and mint cut into ribbons for a truly delicious bite.